linode/docs/docs/game-servers/minecraft-with-bungee-cord.md

 For BungeeCord, the Spigot servers need to be in offline mode, as the BungeeCord proxy handles the authentication.
 This can make the servers vulnerable to people connecting directly, as they can connect with any username, potentially allowing for connection as a user with adminsitrative permissions.
 To prevent this, you can set up iptables to limit connections to only the BungeeCord server.

-{: .note}
->
+{{< note >}}
-> This section assumes that you've only got a Spigot server running on each Linode.
+This section assumes that you've only got a Spigot server running on each Linode.
 If you have other services, you'll need to modify the rules to allow them to continue working.
+{{< /note >}}

 1. Delete existing rules and then allow SSH.
 If you've changed your SSH port, make sure to change the `22` below: